Suez Canal steps up efforts to free stuck vessel, U.S. watches energy market impact

 On the crude side, traders have had to pay 10-20% more for replacement tankers but market freight rates have not yet risen as charterers are not ready to commit to higher levels in case the container is freed this weekend, shipbrokers said.

-Reporting by Florence Tan, Jessica Jaganathan, Gavin Maguire, Roslan Khasawneh, Koustav Samanta in Singapore and Nadine Awadalla in Cairo; Additional reporting by Gleb Gorodyankin, Olga Yagova in Moscow and Julia Payne in London, Jarrett Renshaw in New Castle, Delaware; Writing by Emelia Sithole-Matarise, William Maclean; Editing by Christopher Cushing, Frances Kerry and Timothy Heritage
+Reporting by Florence Tan, Jessica Jaganathan, Gavin Maguire, Roslan Khasawneh, Koustav Samanta in Singapore and Nadine Awadalla in Cairo; Additional reporting by Gleb Gorodyankin, Olga Yagova in Moscow and Julia Payne in London, Jarrett Renshaw in New Castle, Delaware; Writing by Emelia Sithole-Matarise, William Maclean and Aidan Lewis; Editing by Frances Kerry, Timothy Heritage and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.